stealthBS/demo1-repo/AI notes.md

 <h5 align="center">6-STEP prompt checklist [Cheat Sheet]</h5>
-We can able to craft any type of prompt but it must fulfills the below essential elements/requirements :
+We can able to craft any type of prompt but it must fulfills the below essential elements/requirements, which are the anatomy of a good prompt :

 - [x] INSTRUCTIONS : Give it a clear, specific instruction to follow.
 - [x] CONTEXT : What background does it need to know?